eckhartcke/wsi-challenge/README.md

 At other sizes, the layout should adapt and be useful.
 Note that at extreme sizes (extremely large or extremely small), the output is less than perfect.

-The solution has some small bugs; I hope that the review finds it acceptable.